grkpranaykumar/Assignment-Node/README.md

 efficient.
 This application is using Node js with Express as web Framework to create API routes.
 This app supports JSON only.
+Built with Express App using HTTP Node library

 ### Application JSON API
 ```javascript